wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
+= 4.6.9 =
+- Fix for when feed has a multiple of 100 items

 = 4.6.8 =
 - New premium addon for EDC Internet feeds (mostly interesting for people in the adult segment)
 - Fixed the price sorter